Jean-Tinland/simple-bar/README.md

 ## Features

-- Now Synchronised with system theme
+- Synchronised with system theme
 - Show workspace number & current space (more detailed explanations in dual display support section)
 - Navigate to workspace on click
 - Create new workspace on "+" click (**only with SIP disabled**)